Who We Are

 Reduced capital exposure through carries

-• Our strategy is to create and maintain a portfolio of interests that are predominantly carried through exploration, appraisal and development by experienced, international operators, thereby providing Shareholders with exposure to projects and prospects where comparatively limited capital is required from Sintana.
-Currently, we benefits from full or partial carried interest positions in relation to four of our five offshore licence interests in Namibia (including on PEL083 where the Mopane discoveries have been made), as well as on AREA OFF-1 in Uruguay.
+- Our strategy is to create and maintain a portfolio of interests that are predominantly carried through exploration, appraisal and development by experienced, international operators, thereby providing Shareholders with exposure to projects and prospects where comparatively limited capital is required from Sintana.
+Currently, we benefit from full or partial carried interest positions in relation to four of our five offshore licence interests in Namibia (including on PEL 83 where the Mopane discoveries have been made), as well as on AREA OFF-1 in Uruguay.

 Execution capability